-Students recently participated in the 3rd Annual School of Construction and the Enviroment 2-Day Challenge.
+Students recently participated in the 3rd Annual School of Construction and the Environment 2-Day Challenge.
 The challenge is a collaborative initiative that brings together students from different programs in teams to solve a real-world issue in 48-hours and present their solutions to a panel of industry, government and indigenous judges.

 The event involved 3 teams of students, with a student from Fish, Wildlife and Recreation (FWR), Forest and Natural Areas Management (FNAM), Geomatics, Ecological Restoration, Architectural Science and Civil Engineering on each team.